 African Penguins are medium sized penguins and they reach up to 70 cm/27 inches in height and weigh up to 3.5 kg.

-• Common name: jackass penguin, as the penguins’call sounds similar to a braying donkey or black-footed penguin
+Common name: black-footed penguin or jackass penguin.
+The penguin call sounds similar to that of a braying donkey

-These penguins are mainly feeding on sardines/pilchards, anchovies, squid, crustaceans.
-When they are hunting, they can reach speed up to 20km/h and often dive up to 30m deep.
+The penguins mainly feed on sardines/pilchards, anchovies, squid, crustaceans.
+When penguins are hunting, they can reach speed up to 20km/h and often dive up to 30m deep.

 African Penguins live up to 20 years.
 They start breeding when they are around 4 years of age.
 These penguins are monogamous, the penguin pair stays together usually for many years and often move back to their old nesting sites too.